UNC Wilmington visits Glasper and N.C. A&T - WTOP News

 Greensboro, North Carolina; Thursday, 7 p.m.
 EST

 BOTTOM LINE: N.C.
-A&T plays UNC Wilmington after Landon Glasper scored 29 points in N.C.
+A&T hosts UNC Wilmington after Landon Glasper scored 29 points in N.C.
 A&T’s 89-74 loss to the Stony Brook Seawolves.

-The Aggies have gone 3-7 at home.
+The Aggies have gone 3-7 in home games.
 N.C.
-A&T gives up 79.9 points and has been outscored by 6.0 points per game.
+A&T is sixth in the CAA scoring 73.9 points while shooting 41.0% from the field.

-The Seahawks are 6-2 in conference play.
-UNC Wilmington has a 1-1 record in games decided by 3 points or fewer.
+The Seahawks are 6-2 against CAA opponents.
+UNC Wilmington is seventh in the CAA allowing 70.5 points while holding opponents to 42.7% shooting.

+The Aggies and Seahawks face off Thursday for the first time in CAA play this season.

-TOP PERFORMERS: Glasper averages 3.3 made 3-pointers per game for the Aggies, scoring 18.5 points while shooting 33.3% from beyond the arc.
-Ryan Forrest is shooting 41.3% and averaging 20.4 points over the past 10 games.
+TOP PERFORMERS: Ryan Forrest is scoring 19.1 points per game with 3.7 rebounds and 1.3 assists for the Aggies.
+Glasper is averaging 17.9 points and 2.5 rebounds while shooting 32.4% over the last 10 games.

 Donovan Newby is scoring 16.0 points per game with 2.7 rebounds and 3.5 assists for the Seahawks.
-Harlan Obioha is averaging 9.9 points and 7.8 rebounds over the last 10 games.
+Harlan Obioha is averaging 9.9 points and 7.8 rebounds while shooting 63.8% over the past 10 games.

 LAST 10 GAMES: Aggies: 1-9, averaging 72.1 points, 33.0 rebounds, 10.6 assists, 5.4 steals and 2.9 blocks per game while shooting 39.5% from the field.
 Their opponents have averaged 80.7 points per game.